peteroupc/classic-wallpaper/uielements.md

 In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one pixel upward and leftward to three pixels downward and rightward) followed by an unshifted rendering in the base color or pattern.[^11]  But new applications should avoid having text in icons, cursors, and pixel images.

+New user-interface graphics with limited colors ought to be designed as vector graphics (for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when rendered in their original size.

 ## Flexible User Interface Graphics

 For a high degree of flexibility, new graphical user interface systems should allow for the following: